 - (a) During any period that is not a trading blackout period under section 4.1, Restricted Persons must, prior to any proposed dealing (purchase or sell), seek approval for the proposed dealing in the Company's securities. - (b) There are certain times during the year when approval under this Policy is likely to be granted.
-These are the 4 week periods immediately following: - (1) the day after release of the Company's quarterly results - (2) the day after release of the Company's full-year results; and - (3) the day after release of the Company's half-year results;
+These are the 8 week periods immediately following the day after release of the Company's quarterly results.